 - a) Recreation Space Classification.
-The following is a list of recreation area classifications and definitions that are referenced throughout this document: - i) Tot Lots.
-A small park designed to serve a 2-3 block area (0.25 mile distance) and generally a population of up to 2,500.
+The following is a list of recreation area classifications, definitions and size criteria standards that are commonly recognized and recommended by the National Parks and Recreation Association: - i) Tot Lots.
+A small park designed to serve a two to three block area (0.25 mile distance) and generally a population of up to 2,500.
 Tot lots are 0.5 to 1.25 acres in size.
-Tot lots generally contain the following types of recreation facilities: equipped play areas, benches, open space landscaping, and picnic tables.
+Tot lots generally contain the following types of recreation facilities: equipped play areas, benches, open space landscaping and picnic tables.
 Tot lots may be used in areas where it is difficult to acquire sufficient land for a neighborhood park.
 Traditionally, tot lot developments have been provided by developers. - ii) Mini-Park.
-Mini-Park has similar location and size criteria with tot lots, with an exception of general description that it used to address limited, isolated or unique recreational needs. - iii) Neighborhood Park.
+A Mini-Park has similar location and size criteria as tot lots, except it used to address limited, isolated or unique recreational needs. - iii) Neighborhood Park.
 A park for intense and diverse recreational activities that may include, but are not limited to: activities in a tot lot, recreation building, field games, court games, picnic area, landscaping and gardens, internal trails, or senior citizen areas.
-Neighborhood parks are generally 2 to 10 acres and are accessible by foot or bicycle with a service radius of about 0.25-0.5 mile and a service population of up to 5,000 persons. - iv) Community Park.
-A park that provides a diverse range of recreational and leisure activities or contains area of environmental or aesthetic quality.
+Neighborhood parks are generally two to ten acres and are accessible by foot or bicycle with a service radius of about 0.25-0.5 mile and a service population of up to 5,000 persons. - iv) Community Park.
+A park that provides a diverse range of recreational and leisure activities or contains an area of environmental or aesthetic quality.
 Facilities and activities may include, but are not limited to: athletic fields, swimming pools, gymnasiums, performing and designing art centers, crafts buildings, and any facilities associated with neighborhood or mini-park recreation areas.
-A community park is typically a "drive -to" facility from 10 to 25 acres in size that services the needs of up to 25,000 people.
+A community park is typically a "drive to" facility from ten to twenty-five acres in size that services the needs of up to 25,000 people.
 Community parks are ideally located near collector or arterial roads to accommodate adequate access and should be well-buffered from adjacent residential areas.
 A community park can also have a dual function as a neighborhood park or tot lot when it provides facilities similar